Pyrdacor/Ambermoon-Advanced/docs/LZRS.md

 ### Additional length encoding

 One might ask why the bytes for additional lengths are not right after each other.
 It would be better readable this way.
+A program could just read all length bytes and then copy all literals.

-The reason is, that the decompressor can process chunks of literals easier.
-It just needs to memorize if another chunk follows, read the amount and copy the literals.
+The reason is, that the decompressor can process chunks of literals easier and with low resources.
+It just needs to memorize if another chunk follows, read the amount of one chunk of literals and copy them.

-This will also work when the total amount of literals exceed large values.
+This will also work when the total amount of literals exceed large values like 65535 (max word value).
 For example a decompressor can always use a byte or word to store the amount per chunk.
 This is useful for the Amiga and similar systems.
+You don't need to worry about integer range exceeding even if the total amount is very large.

+In theory the same is true for matches, but as there no literals are needed, the length bytes follow each other directly.
+You may still want to use code which writes chunks of the match with a may length of 255 and repeat the process until all chunks are processed.